Mandel Wellness Pathway Class of 2021

 Mandel Wellness Pathway Class of 2020

-Josh is a first- year medical student at CWRU medical school in the University Track.
+Josh is a medical student at CWRU medical school in the University Track.
 Josh grew up in the greater Cleveland area and attended Ohio University as an undergraduate, obtaining a B.S. in Biological Sciences, a minor in Chemistry and a Diabetes Certificate.
 As a passionate runner, Josh has always had an interest in exercise and health promotion.
 His completion of the Diabetes Certificate program at Ohio University and subsequent work as a counselor at Camp Ho Mita Koda in Newbury Ohio piqued his interest in management of chronic disease and prevention through lifestyle modification.
 After graduation, Josh spent a year working at the Cleveland Clinic researching stem cell biology and development of the pancreatic mesenchyme.
 Shadowing doctors at the Wellness Institute and attending lectures confirmed his interest in preventive medicine.
 Josh is exploring the vast field of medicine, but ultimately would like to include preventive methods in his practice to improve patient outcomes and foster wellness.

-Sanjay is a first-year medical student at Case Western Reserve University.
+Sanjay is a medical student at Case Western Reserve University.
 He grew up in the Atlanta, Georgia area and received a B.S in Biomedical Engineering from the Georgia Institute of Technology.
 While an undergraduate, Sanjay was involved in musculoskeletal research, which continued during a transition year between undergrad and medical school.
 He is also an avid Ultimate Frisbee player, having played at Georgia Tech and now in the Cleveland area.
 Sanjay is currently a part of the AMSA Global Health committee and American Medical Spanish Program, and is exploring different areas of medicine for a future career.
 Having an older sibling who is a preventive medicine resident, along with the emphasis on social determinants of health early in the medical school curriculum, sparked Sanjay’s interest in learning more about wellness.
 He hopes to acquire practical skills from the Pathway that can be used for improved self and future patient quality of life.

-Katherine Willie is a first-year medical student at Case Western Reserve University School of Medicine.
+Katherine Willie is a medical student at Case Western Reserve University School of Medicine.
 She is from Abington, Pennsylvania and grew up with her three brothers in a home that fostered taking care of yourself physically, mentally, and spiritually.
 She attained her BS in Psychology from the University of Pittsburgh.
 While at the University of Pittsburgh, she was involved in research that studied the intersection between Racial discrimination and the cardiovascular health of African Americans.
 She is also passionate about singing and sang in the university's Women's Choral Ensemble while in Pittsburgh.
 After completing her degree at the University of Pittsburgh, she took a year off to do service in Philadelphia through the AmeriCorps program, City Year.
 In this program, she mentored and tutored students in math, literacy, and behavioral skills who were at risk for dropping out.
 From her experiences with her family, school, and volunteering, she discovered her passion for not only medicine but also the promotion of mind, body, and spiritual wellness.
 This led her to join the Wellness Pathway so that she can learn about the different ways to help the people around her and also help her live a balanced and healthy life as well.